replicatedhq/replicated-lint/projects/replicated-ship/docs-generated.md

 ## `assets-require-test-script`

-assets require a test script named `test.sh`
+assets require a test script in `scripts/test.sh`